Tom Wolfe: Early life and education

-Wolfe was born on March 2, 1930, in Richmond, Virginia, the son of Helen Perkins Hughes Wolfe, a garden designer, and Thomas Kennerly Wolfe Sr. (1893 - 1972), an agronomist and editor of The Southern Planter.
+Wolfe was born on March 2, 1930, in Richmond, Virginia, the son of Helen Perkins Hughes Wolfe, a garden designer, and Thomas Kennerly Wolfe Sr. (1893–1972), an agronomist and editor of The Southern Planter.

 He grew up on Gloucester Road in the Richmond North Side neighborhood of Sherwood Park.
 He recounted childhood memories in a foreword to a book about the nearby historic Ginter Park neighborhood.
 He was student council president, editor of the school newspaper, and a star baseball player at St. Christopher's School, an Episcopal all-boys school in Richmond.
-Another brief but touching memoir was written in a letter in 1991 to a man who purchased the Wolfe home place.
+In 1991, he wrote another touching remembrance of his childhood in Sherwood Park in a letter to a man who purchased the Wolfe home place.

-Upon graduation in 1947, he turned down admission to Princeton University to attend Washington and Lee University.
+Upon graduating in 1947, he turned down an offer to enroll at Princeton University to attend Washington and Lee University.
 At Washington and Lee, Wolfe was a member of the Phi Kappa Sigma fraternity.
 He majored in English, was sports editor of the college newspaper, and helped found a literary magazine, Shenandoah, giving him opportunities to practice his writing both inside and outside the classroom.
 Of particular influence was his professor Marshall Fishwick, a teacher of American studies educated at UVA and Yale.
 More in the tradition of anthropology than literary scholarship, Fishwick taught his students to look at the whole of a culture, including those elements considered profane.
 Wolfe's undergraduate thesis, entitled "A Zoo Full of Zebras: Anti-Intellectualism in America," evinced his fondness for words and aspirations toward cultural criticism.
 Wolfe graduated cum laude in 1951.

 While still in college, Wolfe continued playing baseball as a pitcher and began to play semi-professionally.
 In 1952, he earned a tryout with the New York Giants, but was cut after three days, which he blamed on his inability to throw good fastballs.
 Wolfe abandoned baseball and instead followed his professor Fishwick's example, enrolling in Yale University's American studies doctoral program.
-His Ph.D. thesis was titled The League of American Writers: Communist Organizational Activity Among American Writers, 1929-1942.
-In the course of his research, Wolfe interviewed many writers, including Malcolm Cowley, Archibald MacLeish, and James T. Farrell.
+His Ph.D. thesis was titled The League of American Writers: Communist Organizational Activity Among American Writers, 1929–1942.
+In the course of his research, Wolfe interviewed Malcolm Cowley, Archibald MacLeish, and James T. Farrell.
 A biographer remarked on the thesis: "Reading it, one sees what has been the most baleful influence of graduate education on many who have suffered through it: It deadens all sense of style."
 Originally rejected, his thesis was finally accepted after he rewrote it in an objective rather than a subjective style.
 Upon leaving Yale, he wrote a friend, explaining through expletives his personal opinions about his thesis.